facebookresearch/ParlAI/docs/source/tutorial_mturk.rst

 - ``--max-connections`` controls the number of HITs can be launched at the same time.
 If not specified, it defaults to 30; 0 is unlimited.

+- ``--max-time`` sets a maximum limit in seconds for how many seconds per day a specific worker can work on your task.
+Data is logged to ``working_time.pickle``, so all runs on the same machine will share the daily work logs.

+- ``--max-time-qual`` sets the specific qualification name for the max-time soft block.
+Using this can allow you to limit worker time between separate machines where ``working_time.pickle`` isn't shared

 Handling Turker Disconnects
 ---------------------------